 Now, to shift back (perhaps):

-Do the digital illuminations help to answer or solve or address some of the problems of “Bartleby,” some of the issues posed in point 6?
+Do the digital illuminations help to answer or solve or address some of the problems of “Bartleby,” some of the issues posed above?

 The additional material illuminates some of the philosophical, political, historical, and even personal context for “Bartleby.”
 The material is edited with minimal intrusion, but with enough explication to clearly connect the various selections to Melville’s story.
 If I’m reading with my teacher hat on (this is a metaphor; there is no literal hat), I’d say you probably couldn’t do better than what Melville House has put together here.
 The digital illuminations provide a strong foundation for an informed reading, a range of texts that speak (obliquely or otherwise) to “Bartleby.”